marcus-grant/marco-chrissy-site/doc/CONTRIBUTE.md

 * Documentation updates (Green phase):
   * When tests pass, update relevant documentation in `doc/`
   * Each subdirectory in `doc/` represents a topic
-  * Follow documentation hierarchy: documents link to same-level README → subdirectory README → parent README
+  * **Documentation linking rule**: Only link to build adjacency lists
-  * Only top-level README provides high-level overviews and links to directory-level or subdirectory READMEs
+    * Each README links to peer documents + immediate subdirectory READMEs only
+    * No deep linking from higher-level READMEs
+    * Creates clean hierarchical navigation: doc/README → topic directories → topic documents
   * **CRITICAL**: Every document must be linked in the documentation hierarchy starting from doc/README.md
   * No document should be a link orphan - all must be discoverable through the hierarchy
 * Implement in small steps with clear logical breaks: